shashankbafna/cowin-vaccination-book-slot/README.md

          -  Search for a week from when? today, tomorrow or date?
          -  Fee preferences?
 Free or Paid?
          -  Auto booking? **yes-please** or no
-      -  Mind the caps/digits/case of characters while entering.

 ## Share and Feedback
 -  Please let me know if this automation helped you, by giving a vote of thanks in my linked profile: https://www.linkedin.com/in/bafnashashank/